Thinning Pine For Profit, Health, and Wildlife

 Harvest Tree Selection

-Harvest tree selection is even more crucial for subsequent thinnings because the trees are of higher value.
+Harvest tree selection is even more crucial for second thinnings because the trees are of higher value.
 The trees are taller, making the upper stems more difficult for the operator to see.
 Just a few mistakenly cut trees per acre can diminish the “savings” gained by choosing the operator select method over having the stand marked.
 Cutter operators tell me they prefer marked thinnings because it improves their production—they don’t have to take the time to consider each tree, they just cut.

 Density Considerations

 The density to which your stand will be thinned is determined by management objective(s), terrain, and site productivity.
-For example, I have clients whose primary goal is creating habitat for rabbits, deer, turkey, and quail.
+For example, I have clients whose primary goal is to create habitat for rabbits, deer, turkeys, and quail.
 For those clients, their pine stands will be thinned to between 40ft² and 60ft² per acre, which leaves as much as half the volume standing than if we were strictly managing for timber production.
 This level of stand density reduction can have a negative impact on the rate of return on the timber investment, but the lower density will allow for the development of cover and food sources for wildlife.

 When Not To Thin

-• Hilly, rough terrain can be difficult to thin effectively, possibly doing more damage than good.
+Hilly, rough terrain can be difficult to thin effectively, possibly doing more damage than good.
 Consider clearcutting when financially mature and planting the hilly areas back at a wider spacing (12 feet by 12 feet or 303 trees per acre) if you are planning to grow chip-n-saw and sawtimber.

-• In older (20+ years old), densely planted pine plantations that weren’t previously thinned.
+In older (20+ years old), densely planted pine plantations that weren’t previously thinned.
 These stands have a low potential for growth response due to poor crown and root development and a high likelihood of being damaged by storms (ice and wind) as a result of weak, brittle tops, low diameter-to-height ratio, and small root balls.
 See the pictures below of a +/-25-year-old first thinning.
 I advised against this thinning, but the landowner chose to thin, losing approximately 20% of his remaining stand the following year.

 Each of these conditions should be evaluated by a qualified (a green government truck, uniform, and badge do not necessarily make you qualified) professional forester on a case-by-case basis to determine whether thinning is advisable.